Excedrin (brand): Canada

 Excedrin is no longer sold in Canada.

-Previously, Excedrin Migraine and Excedrin Extra Strength sold in Canada had a different formulation compared to the US.
+Previously, Excedrin Migraine and Excedrin Extra Strength sold in Canada had a different formulation compared to the United States.
 In Canada the product sold with those names contained 500 mg of acetaminophen and 65 mg of caffeine per tablet.
 The reason was that the combination of acetaminophen with aspirin creates the risk of renal papillary necrosis if large doses are taken chronically.

 Ownership

 In 2005, Bristol-Myers Squibb announced the sale of its North American consumer medicine business (including Excedrin, Comtrex and Keri brands) to Novartis for $660 million, in order to focus on drugs for the ten most profitable disease areas.
 As of March 2015, GlaxoSmithKline held majority ownership through a joint venture transaction with Novartis.

 Recall and production stoppage

 2012 recall

 On January 9, 2012, Novartis announced that it was voluntarily recalling all lots of select bottle-packaging configurations of Excedrin products with expiration dates of December 20, 2014, or earlier as a precautionary measure because the products may contain stray tablets, capsules, or caplets from other Novartis products, or contain broken or chipped tablets.
 The recall was conducted with the knowledge of the U.S. Food and Drug Administration.
 Wholesalers and retailers were instructed to stop distribution and return the affected product.
 Consumers in possession of recalled Excedrin were instructed to stop using the product and contact Novartis.
 Novartis stated that Excedrin would be shipping to stores on October 15, 2012, and that customers would start seeing it by the first of November.